 <<< PREV ---- LIST ---- NEXT >>>

-Although Bobbie, written with an annoying circle over the "I" when she wrote her name, and I made a promise to catch up with each other in ten years, we never did.
-However, when I was crawling my way through eight weeks of basic training at Fort Ord a few years after high school doing KP, dodging bullets, and cleaning muck and mud off my boots, she was teaching in a community adjacent to the city of San Jose about 50 miles north of where I was taking my basic training.
-We were never able to work out any sort of a convenient get together time in the short amount of time I had before being reassigned, but she did say in a note or letter she thought it was kind of "neat" that she was educating the country while I was defending the country.
+During the period I was crawling my way through eight weeks of basic training at Fort Ord a few years after high school doing KP, dodging blanks along with a few live ones and cleaning muck and mud off my boots, she was teaching in a small community called Campbell, adjacent to the city of San Jose --- about 50 miles north of where I was taking my basic training.
+We were never able to work out any sort of a convenient get together during the short amount of time I had before being reassigned, but she did say in a note or letter she thought it was kind of "neat" (or some such thing) that she was educating the country while I was defending the country.